alexkshim/react-todo-app/README.md

 Reference (Brian Design on Youtube): https://www.youtube.com/watch?v=E1E08i2UJGI

+# To deploy your container

+Use buildx feature to build for multiple platforms according to the architecture you will apply.

 # Getting Started with Create React App

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).